Wild Birds

 • In Cyprus, there is a colony at Episkopi, in the south of the island.

-• Colonies of Griffon Vultures can be found in northern Israel, especially in the Golan heights where a large colony breeds at Gamla, and in the Carmel Mountains and the Negev desert, where reintroduction projects are being carried out at breeding centers in the Carmel and Negev.
+• Colonies of Griffon Vultures can be found in northern Israel, especially in the Golan Heights, where a large colony breeds at Gamla, and in the Carmel Mountains and the Negev Desert, where reintroduction projects are being carried out at breeding centres in the Carmel and Negev.

 • In Greece, there are nearly 1000 birds.
 On Crete, they can be found in most mountainous areas, sometimes in groups of up to 20.